AdaptiveMotorControlLab/CellSeg3D/README.md

 then from the “Plugins” menu within the napari application, select “Install/Uninstall Package(s)...”
 - Copy `napari-cellseg3d` and paste it where it says “Install by name/url…”
 - Click “Install”
+- Restart napari

+### M1 Mac users

+Create a new conda env using the provided conda/napari_cellseg3d_m1.yml file :

+        conda env create -f conda/napari_cellseg3d_m1.yml
+        conda activate napari_cellseg3d_m1

+Then install PyQt5 from conda separately :

+        conda install -c anaconda PyQt5

 ## Documentation

 Available at https://AdaptiveMotorControlLab.github.io/CellSeg3d

-You can also generate docs by running ``make html`` in the docs folder.
+You can also generate docs by running ``make html`` in the docs/ folder.

 ## Usage